The more time I spend being in business, and especially online, the more I’m confronted with the unethical behaviour of some people.

 And over time, those relationships will turn into sales.

-So when you see people driving hard sales based on the human tendency to avoid loss and pain, do this:
+So when you see people driving hard sales based on unethical ways to exploit fear of loss or threat:

 1: Close the page and move on.
 I don’t feel that kind of person deserves your business and even if they do: if you were to buy, you’d do it because you’re being manipulated.
 And you deserve better than that.